Instant Pot Bone Broth

 Instructions

-• Place chicken bones, onion, celery, carrots, bay leaf and vinegar into the instant pot.
+• Place the chicken bones, onion, celery, carrots, bay leaf, and vinegar into the Instant Pot.

-• Add just enough water to cover the ingredients without going over the max line.
-It should be roughly 12 cups of water for a 6 quart pot.
+• Add just enough water to cover the ingredients without going over the max fill line.
+It should be roughly 12 cups of water for a 6-quart pot.
 Add the salt and pepper if you are going to use them.**

-• Put the lid on top and lock into place.
-Turn the valve to seal, press the manual cooking button and set to high temperature for 180 minutes.
+• Put the lid on top and lock it into place.
+Turn the valve to seal, press the manual cooking button, and set it to high pressure for 180 minutes.

 • After the allotted cooking time, let the pot naturally release for at least 30 minutes.

 • Open the pot carefully and use a slotted spoon to remove the large bones and vegetables into another bowl.
-Let them cool before throwing away.
+Let them cool before discarding.

 • Pour the broth through a fine mesh strainer to remove any remaining food bits.
-Let the broth cool before putting it into a container or jars.
-Once refrigerated you can easily take off the fat that will be sitting on the surface.
+Let the broth cool before transferring it into a container or jars.
+Once refrigerated, you can easily remove the fat that will rise to the surface.

 NOTES